sedol1339/files/abstracts.md

     - This paper shows that the gradient over training time lies primarily in the subspace spanned by the top few largest eigenvalues of the Hessian H (a sentence from https://arxiv.org/pdf/1910.05929v1)
     - This implies that most of the descent directions lie along extremely low dimensional subspaces of high local positive curvature
     - Exploration in the vastly larger number of other directions utilizes a small portion of the gradient

+Kidambi, R., Netrapalli, P., Jain, P., & Kakade, S. M. (2018).
+On the insufficiency of existing momentum schemes for Stochastic Optimization. arXiv, 1803.05591.
+Retrieved from https://arxiv.org/abs/1803.05591v2

+    - We discuss momentum methods such as heavy ball (HB) and Nesterov’s accelerated gradient descent (NAG)
+    - Question: are they optimal even with batchsize of 1? (this case is called stochastic first order oracle, SFO)
+    - We describe a linear regression problem instance where it is indeed possible to improve upon SGD, and ASGD (https://arxiv.org/abs/1704.08227) achieves this improvement, but HB (with any step size and momentum) cannot achieve any improvement over SGD; the same holds true for NAG as well
+    - We conclude that HB and NAG’s improved performance is attributed to mini-batching and these methods will often struggle to improve over SGD with small constant batch sizes
+    - ASGD provides a distinct advantage in training deep networks over SGD, HB and NAG

 Hahn, S., & Choi, H. (2018).
 Understanding Dropout as an Optimization Trick. arXiv, 1806.09783.
 Retrieved from https://arxiv.org/abs/1806.09783v3